 1# The Only Problem With Being A Loner Is Whether You Have A Problem With It.

 In the end, you are the one who determines how you feel about yourself and other people.
 It’s true that nothing can hurt you unless you let it.
 Unfortunately, many loners have a problem with being loners.
 These involuntary loners have a problem with themselves firstly because they aren’t accustomed to being alone.

 For instance, they may have found that through death, estrangement, poverty, or other misfortunes, that they have lost friends or family.
 Consequently, these people may have fallen into depression and distanced themselves from others, becoming loners.
 They may have also failed to re-establish connections with people after the shock of their life situation.

 Secondly, many involuntary loners look for their self-worth externally.
 When they observe the ideal of the “social butterfly” in all the magazines, Facebook walls, TV shows, books, movies and other media that floods their existence, they see how far they have fallen short.
 As a loner, I used to hate reading the blatherings of Facebook statuses, and how social everyone sounded.
 I felt depressed and perpetually like the outsider, the weirdo, and the lonely loner.
 This is the perfect example of how low self-esteem can lead you to compare yourself with others.
 If you aren’t esteemed by other people, then immediately your own self-esteem drops.
 Loners who fall into this category do not accept themselves because they aren’t accepted by others.

 And thirdly, involuntary loners may have previously found their joy and stimulation outside of themselves.
-They therefore find it hard to accept and adapt to their situation.
-Through one reason or another, these loners may find themselves alone and alienated from other people.
+They, therefore, find it hard to accept and adapt to their situation.
+For one reason or another, these loners may find themselves alone and alienated from other people.
 Immediately they find that no friends = no fun, and they wilt and fade by themselves, feeling bored and lonely.